-- 1. Pre-approval is required for continuing education events that do not meet the requirements as listed under §127.K.1-11, and pre-approval of continuing education events is required in those situations where it is unclear whether the topic is relevant to the profession or will further a professional's expertise in a particular area. - 2.
-The licensee shall request pre-approval (minimum of 30 days in advance) of self-study activities, or other appropriate activities. - 3.
-Individuals not licensed by LBESPA as well as corporations offering continuing education not addressed under §127.K., must submit a \$50 continuing education review fee along with the pre-approval request.
+1. Pre-approval is required for continuing education events that do not meet the requirements as listed under §127.K.1.-11, and pre-approval of continuing education events is required in those situations where it is unclear whether the topic is relevant to the profession or will further a professional's expertise in a particular area.

+3. Individuals not licensed by LBESPA as well as corporations offering continuing education not addressed under §127.K., must submit a \$50 continuing education review fee along with the pre-approval request.

-- 4. Licensees who elect to attend university classes/courses in audiology and/or speech-language pathology without payment of the university fee shall submit a self-study plan for pre-approval from the Louisiana Board of Examiners for Speech-Language Pathology and Audiology to receive continuing education credits. - 5.
-Self-study activities in the area of communication disorders: - a. digital media (maximum of 5 hours); - b. reading of journal articles that contain self-examination questions.
-Articles shall be submitted for preapproval (maximum of 5 hours). - 6.
-Publication of diagnostic and/or therapeutic materials (maximum of 5 hours). - M. Recording of Continuing Education Activities - 1.
-Licensees shall record all continuing education activities as prescribed by the board and submitted at the time of renewal. - 2.
-Licensees shall maintain records of continuing education activities completed for three years. - 3.
-Licensees shall not submit repeated continuing education activities for credit within a three-year period. - 4.
-A percentage of licensees will be audited each year as a means of evaluating compliance with the continuing education requirements.
+4. Licensees who elect to attend university classes/courses in audiology and/or speech-language pathology without payment of the university fee shall submit a self-study plan for pre-approval from the Louisiana Board of Examiners for Speech-Language Pathology and Audiology to receive continuing education credits.

+5. - 5.a. ...

+b. reading of journal articles that contain selfexamination questions.
+Articles shall be submitted for preapproval (maximum of 5 hours).

+M. Recording of Continuing Education Activities

+1. Licensees shall record all continuing education activities as prescribed by the board and submitted at the time of renewal.

+2. Licensees shall maintain records of continuing education activities completed for three years.

+3. Licensees shall not submit repeated continuing education activities for credit within a three-year period.

+4. A percentage of licensees will be audited each year as a means of evaluating compliance with the continuing education requirements.
 The board may request, through random audit, verification of clock hours submitted, including information regarding content and attendance.
 If the title of the activity does not clearly state the content, a description and/or time-ordered agenda may be required.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 22:351 (May 1996), amended LR 27:199 (February 2001), LR 28:1973 (September 2002), LR 30:2314 (October 2004), LR 33:2196 (October 2007), LR 37:2395 (August 2011), LR 39:1043 (April 2013), amended by the Department of Health, Board of Speech-Language Pathology and Audiology, LR 42:1667 (October 2016), LR 45:257 (February 2019).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 22:351 (May 1996), amended LR 27:199 (February 2001), LR 28:1973 (September 2002), LR 30:2314 (October 2004), LR 33:2196 (October 2007), LR 37:2395 (August 2011), LR 39:1043 (April 2013), amended by the Department of Health, Board of Speech-Language Pathology and Audiology, LR 42:1667 (October 2016), LR 45:257 (February 2019), LR 48: